-This schedule usually trains the subject, person or animal, to time the interval and then the targeted behavior occurs quickly towards the end of the interval.
+This schedule usually trains the subject, person or animal, to time the interval, slow down the response rate right after a reinforcement and then quickly increase towards the end of the interval.

 A “scalloping” pattern of break-run behavior is the characteristic of this type of reinforcement schedule.
-The subject pauses after every reinforcement and then delivers the behavior at a faster rate as the next reinforcement approaches1.
+The subject pauses every time after reinforcement is delivered and then behavior occurs at a faster rate as the next reinforcement approaches1.

-College students studying for final exams is a classic example of the Fixed Interval schedule.
+College students studying for final exams is an example of the Fixed Interval schedule.